modenaxe/femoral-anteversion-paper/README.md

 ![paper_overview](/images/paper_results.png)

-# Video summary of the presentation
+# Video summary of the publication

 Luca gave a talk at the [26th Congress of the European Society of Biomechanics]() presenting this work.
 The recorded presentation is available at the following link